Committed to serving customers in the UK

 Acting on complaints

 We aim to learn from all complaints, looking to understand what actions we can take to make sure they are less likely to recur.
-Sometimes that action is to update our systems, or to improve our processes to cut down call waiting times; sometimes it is providing more training or information to equip colleagues in giving them the information customers need, like pending payments data, giving colleagues access to this has led to a 96% reduction in complaints.
-Sometimes it is a combination, like the action we took on the ISA account opening process with streamlined systems and savings champions to help when needed.
-Customers tell us this is working, and we see our complaints coming down because of this work.
+Sometimes that action is to update our systems, or to improve our processes to cut down call waiting times; sometimes it is providing more training or information to equip colleagues in giving them the information customers need.
+The Group is committed to becoming the best bank for all our customers and we have introduced a number of improvements to our products and services, for example we have improved our ISA account opening and transfer processes, meaning colleagues have clearer, simpler process to follow, resulting in an improved the customer experience.
+This is just one example of who we are working to ensure we are providing excellent customer service for all our customers across all our brands and channels.

 You can look at our complaints data in depth.
 The summary below shows just how far we have come already.

 Over recent years we have seen our complaints numbers approach the best in our sector.
-We have seen a 50% reduction in complaints since May 2011, and Halifax is now the least complained about brand in Financial Services; while that does not breed complacency, it is proof to us that we are indeed acting on customer demands.
+We have seen a 50% reduction in complaints since May 2011, while that does not breed complacency, it is proof to us that we are indeed acting on customer demands.

 “Our strategy and culture – the way we do things – are inextricably linked.
 Only by having a customer-focused strategy can a customer-focused culture flourish.
 Our business is based on relationships within the communities we serve, helping to deliver their long term goals.
 So, the way for us to help Britain prosper is to be the best bank for customers.”